By Neil Merrett

 It was once common practice within video gaming magazines to judge and rate a new title, in part, on the value for money a critic believed it offered the consumer.

-The idea that a piece of music may be worth 99p is ultimately down to the individual, and games are really no different.
+The idea that a piece of music may be worth 99p is ultimately down to an individual, and games are really no different.

-On one hand, ascertaining value to a creative work is somewhat esoteric and dangerous with regard to what we might consider worthy of being made.
+On one hand, ascertaining value to a creative work is a somewhat esoteric consideration.

 There is also the inverse factor where the overall price of something can be confused with overall quality – like the most expensive bottle of wine you pick up in a restaurant.

 Are you enjoying something beautifully produced and immaculately sourced, or rather are you just tasting the amount of money spent?